-I was shocked when my fiance proposed in May 2016; it was totally unexpected.
-Of course I knew we would get married, but I thought our engagement was farther down the road.
-We never had serious talks about the type of ring I wanted.
+I was shocked when my fiance proposed we never had serious talks about the type of ring I wanted.
 He just knew that I wanted everything to be a surprise.
 I totally didn’t care how he popped the question!
 When he proposed we had been together for about 5.5 years, so in that time I had slipped him some ring ideas.
 If I sent him a photo, I would hope he at least glanced at it, but we never talked about it.
-I just crossed my fingers hope that when the time came the proposal and the ring would be a perfect fit for me!
+I just crossed my fingers hoped that when the time came the proposal and the ring would be a perfect fit for me.
 With the help of a great jeweler he picked out the perfect diamond and setting for me.
 I have been in love with my ring from the second he slid it on my finger (and I realized it was an engagement ring and he wasn’t kidding…which took a few seconds).
 My ring is an oval diamond with a halo and pave band.
 I don’t know any of the specifics and I am happy to keep it that way.

 I was so set on EVERYTHING being a surprise that I never had my left ring finger professionally sized.
 Towards the end of college I also stopped wearing rings all together, so I became unfamiliar with my true ring size.
 When my cousin got engaged a few years ago, I knew her ring was a 5.75 which seemed like a good fit for me too.
 Boy, was I wrong!
 I really wish I just took a random trip the a jeweler to be sized once I know my fiance was “the one.”